rdfostrich/ostrich-node/README.md

 });
 ```

+Note: if the array of triples is already sorted in SPO-order,
+`appendSorted` can be called which will result in better performance.
+Behaviour is undefined if this is called with an array that is not sorted.

 ## Standalone utility
 The standalone utility `ostrich` allows you to query OSTRICH dataset from the command line.
 <br>